 The 85K Writing Challenge began as a small Facebook group, running our first 85K during the first 90 days of 2016.
 Our goal was simple.
 Write 85,000 words in 90 days – January through March.

-Still a grassroots effort, in 2017, we’re growing; expanding our program from a 90-day writing challenge to a comprehensive 12-month writing system.
+Still a grassroots effort, in 2017, we took an important step forward; expanding our program from a 90-day writing challenge in a private Facebook group to a comprehensive 12-month writing system on its own website.

 Our goal will always be the writing of 85,000 words in 90 days every January through March, but for those writers wishing to continue, our broader mission is to embrace the writing life throughout the year by advancing the practice of productive writing from first word to first reader.

-In 2017, we’re expanding our reach, too, hoping to connect with other writers through the development of social media channels, and this website, which launched on January 1, 2017.
+In 2018, we’re hoping to expand our reach, too, by connecting with other writers through the development of social media channels, and this website, which launched only a year ago, on January 1, 2017.
 We’ll have our hands full writing 85,000 words in 90 days while also building a community from the ground up.
 But hey, we’re the 85K.
 We’re up for the challenge.

 Commonly asked questions: